Beginner’s Guide To The Magical Backyard Garden

 Weeds, like beauty, are in the eye of the beholder.
 Some common weeds — chickweed, purslane, and chicory, for instance — are more nutritious than many veggies.
 Others are healing herbs — mullein, plantain, St. John’s Wort.
 I don’t pull every weed and I love surprises: sweet Annie sprouting in the carrots, cherry tomatoes near the fence, mullein anywhere.
 Last summer a gorgeous goldenrod graced the center of the garden.
 Most gardeners would have pulled it.
 But you will have to control the weeds if you want what you plant to thrive.
 Be vigilant.
 It’s amazing how quickly they can take over.
 A thick layer of mulch keeps weeds at bay and holds moisture, too.
 Leaves, mulch hay, or grass clippings make great mulch and can be turned into the soil come fall.
 You can also use plastic mulch but I like to keep plastic out of the garden.

 Every healthy garden is full of bugs.
 Develop a sense of curiosity; get to know who lives in your garden.
 A basic insect guide with color pictures or illustrations will help.
 From the gardener’s perspective, bees, lady bugs, ground beetles, dragonflies, earthworms, fireflies, green lacewings, spiders, praying mantis, parasitic wasps, and soldier beetles are all good guys.
 Aphids, pest beetles (flea beetle, Japanese beetle, Colorado potato beetle, June beetle, striped and spotted cucumber beetle), borers, squash bugs, brown stink bugs, grasshoppers, mealybugs, slugs, and caterpillars are considered “bad.”
 I have my share of bad guys, but I generally live and let live unless things get out of hand.
 Healthy plants are more bug resistant, so fertile soil and providing plants with what they need is key.
 Other tips: Plant a diverse mix of plants and spread them around — herbs and flowers with the vegetables, beans in a couple of different places.
-I plant basil and calendula everywhere and every vegetable bed is graced with herbs and/or flowers.
+I plant basil and calendula everywhere, and every vegetable bed, and even a few window box planters that are easy to maintain are graced with herbs and/or flowers.
 To attract insect-eating birds, let a few plants go to seed, plant sunflowers.
 Rotate crops; some bugs have life cycles that depend on plants staying in the same place.

 I’ve met gardeners who have great success simply asking pests to leave certain plants or areas of the garden alone.
 I know it’s possible because of my relationship with the bees and other stinging insects in my garden.
 But bees are friends; I just don’t want to get stung.
 I have a long way to go when it comes to Japanese beetles and I’m sure my negative attitude has something to do with it.
 That said, the least toxic method of insect control is to pick them off by hand and squash them or drop into a jar of water with some detergent added.
 If hand-picking isn’t an option, biodegradable sprays such as hot pepper wax spray, garlic juice spray, and Safer’s Insecticidal Soap are generally safe and effective.
 Another option is Bt (bacillus thuringiensis), a form of biological insect control.
 Bt is a species of bacteria that produces toxic proteins that attack the digestive systems of insect larvae.
 Different varieties attack different larvae.
 Rotenone and pyrethrum are considered safe for organic gardens but they kill good bugs too and should used only as a last resort.